basecamp/bc3-api/README.md

 ### Rate limiting (429 Too Many Requests)

-You can perform up to 50 requests per 10-second period from the same IP address for the same account.
+You can perform up to 50 requests per 10-second period from the same IP address.
 If you exceed this limit, you'll get a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response for subsequent requests.
 Check the `Retry-After` header to see how many seconds to wait before retrying the request.

 ### [5xx server errors](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors)